Skip to Content

 Have you ever thought about what that might be and what might be the reason for having such white spots on a living plant’s leaves?
 The stuff plagued me for years until I learned what it was and how to deal with it.

 What Causes Powdery Mildew?
-Powdery mildew is a fungus caused by microorganisms.
+Powdery Mildew is a fungus caused by microorganisms.
 It is problematic when there are damp, humid conditions.
 This fungal disease can affect many plants, leaving powdery substances that block the leaves from photosynthesizing.

-Powdery Mildew is prevalent during the summer when it’s very warm and humid after recent rain.
+Powdery Mildew is prevalent during the summer when it’s hot and humid after recent rain.
 These fungal spores are spread by the wind and by the unsuspecting gardener brushing against affected plants.
 They will completely cover leaves with a white powdery substance hence the name.
 This blocks the leaves from turning the sun’s light source into energy for the plant.

 So, what is this white substance?
 How is it formed?
 How does it affect the plants?
-In this article, I will explain everything you need to not only be able to identify powdery mildew but to understand where it comes from and how to prevent and treat it.
+In this article, I will explain everything you need to not only be able to identify powdery Mildew but to understand where it comes from and how to prevent and treat it.

 Causes of Powdery Mildew

 Powdery Mildew is a fungus caused by microorganisms.
-As we have already discussed, it is caused by warm, humid conditions that provide an ideal breeding ground for powdery mildew to spread and infect the rest of the plant and adjacent plants.
+As we have already discussed, it is caused by warm, humid conditions that provide an ideal breeding ground for powdery Mildew to spread and infect the rest of the plant and adjacent plants.

-There are a lot of species of shrubs, trees, vines, flowers, fruits, vegetables, field crops, weeds, etc. that are affected by the powdery mildew disease.
+There are a lot of species of shrubs, trees, vines, flowers, fruits, vegetables, field crops, weeds, etc., that are affected by the powdery mildew disease.

 These microscopic spores are known as conidia and are produced every 3 to 14 days.
 The ideal condition for spreading this disease in your plants includes a low moisture level in the soil along with high humidity levels on the surface of the plants or the environment in which the plants are growing.